MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema/element-dependencies.md

 ---
-description: Declares other packages that a package depends on to complete its software.
+description: Declares other packages that a package depends on to complete its software (Windows 8).
 Search.Product: eADQiWindows 10XVcnh
 title: Dependencies (package schema for Windows 8) ms.assetid: a1e745c9-a804-42cf-a107-7fb860cc8289